contagon/handbook/handbook/20-activities.md

 ### 20.2.9 Funding for Equipment and Supplies

 If possible, equipment and supplies that the ward needs for annual youth camps are purchased with ward budget funds.
-If these funds are not sufficient, the bishop may authorize one group fund-raising activity annually that complies with the guidelines in [20.6.8](20-activities.md#2068-fund-raising-activities).
+If these funds are not sufficient, the bishop may authorize one group fundraising activity annually that complies with the guidelines in [20.6.8](20-activities.md#2068-fundraising-activities).

-Equipment and supplies purchased with Church funds, whether from the ward budget or a fund-raising activity, are for Church use only.
+Equipment and supplies purchased with Church funds, whether from the ward budget or a fundraising activity, are for Church use only.
 They are not for the personal use of individuals or families.

 ## 20.3 Stake, Multistake, and Area Activities